soulspace-org/overarch/doc/design.md

    dispatches on the value of this option.
 Thus it is currently not possible to export more than one format per execution.

-   It shoud be possible to specify multiple formats on the command line and all of the specified formats should be exported.
+   It should be possible to specify multiple formats on the command line and all of the specified formats should be exported.

 A: Distinguish between data exports and view rendering.